rustadadam/mashspud/README.md

 ## Linked Paper
 https://www.overleaf.com/project/660ad3600ce0d5ec71338821

+Also view as included in the repository as GDI.pdf.

 ## Code Example
 Below is a quick code example of how to use SPUD from the `mashspud` package.
 The code implementation to MASH is similar.
 You can view full demonstrations of both MASH and SPUD in their respective deomnstration notebook files.